Twitter Slams Brett Kavanaugh For Sea World Opinion Seeming To Blame Mutilated Whale Trainer For Her Own Death

 As The Atlantic reported, Kavanaugh has supported sweeping power for the president, believing that a president can “neither be sued, indicted, tried, investigated or even questioned by prosecutors while in office.”
 Which would be good news for Trump, who faces all of those possibilities.

-But there was one case in particular that caught the attention of Twitter users, after writer Amanda Marcotte posted about it on her Twitter account, noting that Kavanaugh dissented from a majority opinion written by Judge Merrick Garland — who had been President Barack Obama’s nominee to the Court in 2016, only to have the nomination declared, as NPR described, “null and void” by Senate Republican Majority Leader Mitch McConnell.
+But there was one case in particular that caught the attention of Twitter users after writer Amanda Marcotte posted about it on her Twitter account, noting that Kavanaugh dissented from a majority opinion written by Judge Merrick Garland — who had been President Barack Obama’s nominee to the court in 2016, only to have the nomination declared, as NPR described, “null and void” by Senate Republican Majority Leader Mitch McConnell.
 Garland never even received a hearing before the Senate.

 The case noted by Marcotte involved the death of a whale trainer, Dawn Brancheau, at the SeaWorld aquatic theme park.
-As reported by ABC News, Brancheau was killed on February 24, 2010, by the Orca whale Tilikum — who later became the subject of a critically acclaimed documentary about SeaWorld’s treatment of captive whales, Blackfish.
+As reported by ABC News, Brancheau was killed on February 24, 2010, by the orca whale Tilikum — who later became the subject of a critically acclaimed documentary about SeaWorld’s treatment of captive whales, Blackfish.

 Seven years ago, Dawn Brancheau left the world.
 She was a leader of inspiration and killer whale care.
 May she rest in heavenly peace. pic.twitter.com/7TAuRqeYS7